geco-nhm/methods-of-gradient-analysis/README.md

 # Methods of Gradient Analysis

 This repository contains teaching material for the course [BIOS5210 – Methods of Gradient Analysis](https://www.uio.no/studier/emner/matnat/ibv/BIOS5210/index-eng.html).
 Course taught by prof. Rune Halvorsen at the University of Oslo.
+Read the general information in [about_the_course.md](https://github.com/geco-nhm/methods-of-gradient-analysis/blob/main/about_the_course.md) for an introduction to the topic, learning outcomes, and what to expect.

 Repository generated March 2025.
-Code authors include: Rune Halvorsen, Adam E. Naas, Eva Lieungh
+Code authors include Rune Halvorsen, Adam E. Naas, Eva Lieungh

 ## Using the code